kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

    * This post is a high-level discussion about customizing a default WordPress theme with a child theme, which is a well-defined best practice.
 This post assumes that you understand the very simple technical work required to create a child theme: if not, [the Child Theme docs in the WordPress Codex ](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress")clearly describes how it's done.

-   * I'm not assuming that you're a JavaSript guru but am assuming JS doesn't intimidate you and that you know enough of it to get things done.
+   * I'm not assuming that you know either RequireJS or the AMD spec that it's bases upon, so I'll be walking through a sample of the code used on this site.
+But it's only a walk-through and RequireJS can do much more than tasks I described.
+Therefore, I'm assuming that you have a passion for JS and have no problem reading up on a few things, such as the [RequireJS API](http://requirejs.org/docs/api.html "Read the RequireJS API") and the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition") that it's based upon.

 There's only one thing to note: this post should *not* be looked as my stating that "WordPress is bad."
 WordPress is AWESOME and I will continue to use it, but was not the way to go in order to meet the aRequireJS-related goal I set for myself with this redesign.
 [I discuss this at great length in my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").

 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
 RequireJS is a script loader that provides a dependency management system for your website's or web app's JavaScript files.
-It's based on the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition") which defines a coding pattern for loading JS files in organized, non-blocking, asynchronous fashion.
+It's based on the previously-mentioned AMD which specifies a coding pattern for loading JS files in organized, non-blocking, asynchronous fashion.

+Generally speaking, a RequireJS setup consists of two parts:
+1. Modules: singular units of JavaScript code that perform one task only.
+You can create multiple modules, each performing a different task.

+2. Configurations: setting you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly and without conflict.

+The modules contain not only the code that runs your task, but also references to the dependencies need to run the task.
+These dependencies are things like the core jQuery library and plugins.

+To further illustrate this, let's look at a quick example of RequireJS in action on this site.

+<a name="quick-requirejs-example"></a>
+## A Quick RequireJS Example
 At the time of this post, there are 16 JavaScript files that perform different tasks...form validation, off-DOM element construction, search box functionality, etc. RequireJS efficiently manages and loads all of them into this site: this process is discussed in [the RequireJS section of my site redesign post](/site-redesign-2013/#RequireJS).

-So the initial plan was to get RequireJS to perform these differnt tasks on my WordPress-powered site.
+So the initial plan was to get RequireJS to perform these different tasks on my WordPress-powered site.
 Let's look at a quick example of what the code for this would look like, particularly when jQuery's involved.

-<a name="quick-requirejs-example"></a>
-## A Quick RequireJS Example
 My site's search functionality is powered by the wonderful [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
 It basically takes end user searches and returns the results based on data in a JSON object that contains the site content.

-Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page:
+Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page...these will be dependencies:

 1. `jquery.js`: the core jQuery library.
-2. `tipuesearch_content.js`: the file that contains the JSON object.
+2. `tipuesearch_content.js`: the file that contains the JSON object with the site content.
 3. `tipuesearch_set.js`: the file that tells Tipue to manages certain words typed into the search field in certain ways....things such as stop words.
 4. `tipuesearch.js`: the core Tipue plugin code.

-To get Tipue working, we need to load RequireJS on our page like so:
+To get Tipue working via RequireJS, we need to load RequireJS on our page like so:
 {% prism markup %}
 <script data-main="scripts/main" src="scripts/require.js"></script>
 {% endprism %}

-The info in the `data-main` attribute refers to a file called `main.js`and it contains the all the code needed to run the search form.
+The info in the `data-main` attribute refers to a file called `main.js`and it contains RequireJS configurations.
 The `.js` is purposely left of because RequireJS always assume that the info in this attribute is a JavaScript file.

 `scripts/require.js` refers to the core RequireJS file.
 Both it and `main.js` are in a directory called `scripts`.

+Our `main.js` file looks like this:

+{% prism javascript %}
+// This
+//
+//
+requirejs.config({

+  baseUrl: "/",

+  deps: ["search"],

+  paths: {
+    jquery: "libs/jquery.min",
+    tipue: "libs/tipuesearch.min",
+    tipueset: "libs/tipuesearch_set",
+    tipuesetContent: "libs/tipuesearch_content"
+  },

+  shim: {
+    tipue: {
+      deps: ["jquery"],
+      exports: "jquery"
+    },
+    tipueset: {
+      deps: ["jquery"],
+      exports: "jquery"
+    },
+    tipuesetContent: {
+      deps: ["jquery"],
+      exports: "jquery"
+    }
+  }
+});
+{% endprism %}

 <a name="javascript-wordpress"></a>